abdullahahmed001/ZooTrack/README.md

 This project does not currently have a license.
 Please feel free to use the code, but contributions and usage should comply with best practices.

-## Contact

-For any inquiries or feedback, please reach out to the project maintainer at [your_email@example.com].

 ---